Planning a Pamir Highway Tour: the ultimate guide

 Warm clothes and sturdy shoes: Even in summer it can get very cold at the Pamir highway.
 Bring enough warm clothes and sturdy shoes for day hikes.

 Gifts: bring some small gifts from home such as postcards or keychains to give to your hosts in your homestay or if you are invited over for tea.

-If you plan to do treks in Tajikistan including along the Pamir highway this is the best guide book available.
+Trekking in Tajikistan: If you plan to do treks on your Pamir highway tour this is the best guide book available.
 Written by Jan Bakker and Christine Oriol.

 Disclaimer: This travel guide about everything you need to know when planning your pamir highway tour contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!